ShadeDevelopment/docs/README.md

 # Documentation
-> Documentation for Projects of Shade's Workshop
+> Documentation for Projects of Shade's Workshop made with Next.JS